secureblue/secureblue.dev/content/FAQ.md

 ### [Why doesn't DRM content (spotify, netflix etc.) work in Trivalent?](#trivalent-protected-content)
 {: #trivalent-protected-content}

-DRM-protected content is available in trivalent, however it is disabled by default.
+DRM-protected content is available in Trivalent, however it is disabled by default.
 Visit `chrome://settings/content/protectedContent` and select "Sites can play protected content".

 ### [Why is my splash screen disabled on KDE?](#kde-splash-disabled)
 {: #kde-splash-disabled}